Probing the Hierarchy of Genuine Multipartite Entanglement with Generalized Latent Entropy

-\item Compute all independent reflected entropies obtained by bipartitioning the $k$ parties into two complementary subsets one containing $\lfloor k/2\rfloor$ parties and the other containing the rest.
-From now on, we will refer to this particular type of bipartitioning as the balanced bipartition.
-Subsequently, we define $\ell_k^{(i)}$ by subtracting the reflected entropy from its natural upper bound, e.g.
+\item \quad Next, for each $\rho_k^{(p)}$, we compute all independent reflected entropies associated with bipartitions of the $k$ parties into two complementary subsets, one containing $\lfloor k/2\rfloor$ parties and the other containing the remaining $k-\lfloor k/2\rfloor$ parties.
+We refer to such bipartitions as \emph{balanced bipartitions}.
+For each balanced bipartition, indexed by $i$, we define